aivic/datascience/notes/feature_eng.md

 D: It will transform into a feature of dimension MxN, where N is the number of unique classes.
 D: It will transform into a feature of dimension MxN, where M is the number of unique classes.

+# Transposing categories to integers using label encoding

+### Remember
+Q: What is the range of values encoded using label encoder method?
+A: Between 0 and n_classes-1
+D: Between 0 and n_classes
+D: Between 1 and n_classes-1
+D: Between 1 and n_classes

+### Understand
+Q: What is true about implementing label encoding in Scikit-Learn?
+A: It can be implemented on a discrete quantitative data.
+D: It cannot be implemented on a continuous data.
+D: It results into a continuous stream of values.
+D: It results into an alphabetical stream of values.

+### Apply
+Q: You have an array of values given as ['#$%', 'ALpd', '123', 89].
+How can you label encode this data using Scikit-Learn method?
+A: sklearn.preprocessing.LabelEncoder().fit_transform(['#$%', 'ALpd', '123', 89])
+D: sklearn.preprocessing.LabelEncoder().fit(['#$%', 'ALpd', '123', 89])
+D: LabelEncoder will result into an error due to the element 89
+D: LabelEncoder will result into an error due to the element '#$%'

+### Analyze
+Q: You have an array of values ["paris", "zaris", "tokyo", "amsterdam"] used to make a label encoder.
+What is the result of transform method when an input of values ["paris", "amsterdam", "zari", "tokyo"] is fed into it?
+A: ValueError
+D: NameError
+D: [1, 0, 3, 2]
+D: [0, 3, 1, 2]